 There is an intangible reward to strolling a Japanese garden, a deep peace inspired by turning off technology and tuning into nature and its slower rhythms.
 And science has proven a reduction in anxiety and depression after doing so.

 Patricia Deridder of Yume Japanese Gardens has created one of only three spaces in Arizona officially deemed a Wellness Therapeutic Walk environment.
-Beginning October 9 and again on October 30, this program provides an opportunity to self-guide your healing therapy with our Stroll for Well Being.
+Beginning October 9, this program provides an opportunity to self-guide your healing therapy with our Stroll for Well Being.
 Unlike a one-day shinrinryoku (forest bath exercise), it requires a commitment of at least one month and is more structured, with a workbook and an independent twice-a-week session.

 Participants first meet for a 1-2 hour orientation with a professional guide, well-versed in grief counseling and alternative medicine.
 She demonstrates use of the workbook and the participants commit to strolling Yume twice a week for at least 50 minutes.
 This is an active process of self-reflection rather than a meditation, engaging with symbolic features at Yume, such as the Circle of Life.

 The program fee is $150 and includes the book and special after-hours access to the Gardens.
 Participants must journal about positive and negative events in their lives for two weeks prior to orientation.
 Space is limited to 15 persons per session, so prior registration is required by emailing email@example.com or by phone at (520) 272-3200.
 Register today to guarantee your spot.